nhsconnect/gpconnect/pages/accessrecord/accessrecord_development_html_implementation_guide.md

 Where a patient is flagged on the GP clinical system as sensitive (and as such the GP practice must not identify that the patient is registered at this location), the provider system **MUST NOT** return any clinical records and instead return the error `Patient not found`.

-Where a patient is flagged on PDS as sensitive (and as such it is not possible to confirm their registered GP practice), the consumer system **MUST NOT** use GP Connect.
+Where a patient is flagged on the Personal Demographics Service (PDS) as sensitive (and as such it is not possible to confirm their registered GP practice), the consumer system **MUST NOT** use GP Connect.

 ## Section retrieval ##